What is infectious mononucleosis?

 Treatment for mononucleosis may include:

-- Rest for about one month (to give the body's immune system time to destroy the virus)
+- Rest (to give the body's immune system time to destroy the virus)

 - Drink plenty of liquids